a8m/doqmentdb/README.md

   .then(console.log);
 ```
 #Database
-Create a databaseManager by passing `connection` and `databaseName`.
+Create a DatabaseManager by passing `connection` and `databaseName`.
 ```js
 var DoQmentDB  = require('doqmentdb');
 // Create DocumentDB connection